As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 It’s that season.
 You know the one I mean.
 Not Autumn.
 Pumpkin Spice Season.

-Everyone who has every tried to sell you anything is going to spend the next 6 weeks of so slapping some PSL on it and calling it “seasonal”.
-I don’t want to rock the boat or make enemies here, but here goes:
+Everyone who has ever tried to sell you anything is going to spend the next 6 weeks or so slapping the term Pumpkin Spice on everything and calling it “seasonal”.
+Don’t get me wrong: I love good pumpkin cream cold brew as much as the next basic b in the Fall and I don’t want to rock the boat or make enemies here, but here goes (pauses for dramatic effect):

 There is more to fall than pumpkin spice.

 And if you happen to be a dog lover?
 Pumpkin spice can be very dangerous for your pooch.
 One of the main ingredients in pumpkin spice, nutmeg, is incredibly toxic to dogs, the worst side effects being tremors, seizures, convulsions, or death.
 I cringe every single time I see a dog treat recipe for “Pumpkin Spice” or even “Pumpkin Pie” because even if that specific recipe only has cinnamon?
 It’s risky.
 What if people miss that and use a pre-made pumpkin spice mix, a canned pumpkin pie mixture or think they can share a human PSL treats with their dog?
 It doesn’t take a ton of nutmeg to be hazardous (as little as 2 tsp. in humans).
 The risk just isn’t worth it to me.

 So in the spirit of sharing some seasonal snacks with your pet that won’t make them sick, we’re talking about our favourite fall flavours you can absolutely safely share with your dog.